Preventing Altitude Sickness when Climbing Kilimanjaro

 That is Kiswahili for "slow and steady" and you will hear it day in, day out.

 It's the single most important thing to keep in mind during the climb.
-I can tell you now, no matter what you expect, you will be surprised when you see just HOW slow your guides make you walk.
+I can tell you now, no matter what you expect, you will be surprised when you see just HOW slowly your guides make you walk.
 Everything on Kilimanjaro happens in slow motion.

 Soon you will notice some changes.
 You stop for a photo and catching up with your group leaves you breathless.
 Drinking from your camel back while walking becomes an effort.
 The slow, slow speed does not seem so slow any more.